beaverDamDemo/nextjs-movie-discovery-app/README.md

 ## Getting Started

-- rename env.local.example to .env.local
+- ~~rename env.local.example to .env.local~~

+When running docker container, no need to do that, .env.local is already within the container.
+It is however possible to pass the .env file thru command line into the container, but with current setup is not needed.

 ### Build image locally.